Extreme stress during childhood may prevent some children from integrating their experiences into one cohesive identity.

 Children who are abused may go through phases in which different perceptions, memories, and emotions of their life experiences are kept segregated.
-Over time, such children may develop an increasing ability to escape the abuse by “going away," by detaching themselves from their harsh physical environment, or by retreating into their own mind.
+This segregation of experiences is intensified by parents or other caretakers who behave inconsistently over time (for example, being by turns affectionate or abusive), a behavior that is called betrayal trauma.
+Over time, such children may develop an increasing ability to escape the abuse by "going away," by detaching themselves from their harsh physical environment, or by retreating into their own mind.
 Each phase or traumatic experience may be used to produce a different identity.

 However, if such vulnerable children are sufficiently protected and soothed by truly caring adults, dissociative identity disorder is less likely to develop.

 Dissociative identity disorder is chronic and potentially disabling, although many people function very well and lead creative and productive lives.

 Several symptoms are typical of dissociative identity disorder.